jart/scriptus/docs/userguide.md

 ##Choosing a transport

 The transport is the means via which Scriptus programs interact with their users.
-There are three mediums and they all have their uses.
+There are three transports and they all have their uses.

- *   **Dummy response** just responds with "response" to every `ask()` and not at all to a `listen()`.
+ *   **Dummy response** just responds with a predetermined response to every `ask()` and not at all to a `listen()`.
 It can be useful for testing simple scripts.
-In future a more flexible dummy will be put in place to allow for better automated testing of scripts.
+To help with this goal, it checks the messages against a series of regular expressions and can respond with a replacement expression if one matches, otherwise a default response is returned.
+The regular expressions are in the file `src/main/resources/spring/scriptus.xml`.

  *   **Command prompt** sends all `ask()`s and `listen()`s to the command line, where the local user can respond.
 To *not* respond simply hit enter when you're prompted for your response.